+For subscribers belonging to the corporate sector, a duly filled Form CS-S1 needs to be provided to the corporate office.
 Minimum contribution required by a subscriber at the time of applying for registration for Tier I account is INR 500 and for Tier II is INR 1,000.

 When the PRAN is generated, the subscriber is alerted through e-mail and SMS on the email ID and mobile number registered with the CRA.
 As a security measure, only the last four digits of the account number are disclosed in the communications.

+As a general practice, the Permanent Retirement Account Number is generated and the printed card and dispatched within 20 days from the date of receipt of the duly filled registration form at the CRA – Facilitation Centre.
 When a subscriber makes an application for PRA, a 17 digit receipt number is generated and given as an acknowledgement by the POP-SP.
 The subscriber can check the application status online by giving the acknowledgement number, or with the Nodal Officer.

 CRA is the recordkeeping agency for NSDL.
 It maintains all the records of subscribers.
 CRA is the first of its kind venture in India which will carry out the functions of Record Keeping, Administration, and Customer Service for all subscribers under NPS – Lite.